The Top 7 Customer Satisfaction Metrics You Need to Know + How to Calculate

 Monitoring and analyzing customer satisfaction metrics is a critical practice for your business.
 And the reason why is pretty obvious: not only do unsatisfied customers mean a loss of revenue when they churn, but garnering a bad reputation amongst your key audience can also turn away potential new customers as well.

-Paying attention to customer satisfaction metrics can help improve customer loyalty, revenue retention, and brand image.
+Paying attention to customer satisfaction metrics can help improve customer trust, loyalty, revenue retention, and brand image.
 With so many similar-sounding terms out there, it can be difficult to know where to start digging into your data.
 Below we define the top seven customer satisfaction metrics you should know.

 What is Customer Satisfaction?